alliefleming/yellowco.co/membership/index.markdown

     each woman commits to helping that person for that month.
 We always leave feeling inspired, having things to think about and having new goals to implement into our lives.
 They’re pretty awesome if we do say so ourselves.
+- question: How much is shipping?
+  answer: If you're in the US, We offer free shipping, but international shipping prices
+    vary depending on your location.
+Feel free to chat us below for more info!
+- question: Can I cancel my membership?
+  answer: "Our membership is month to month and can be cancelled at any time, although we’d
+    be sad to see you go \U0001F642"
 layout: custom/membership
 ---